-Our #BehavioralHealthChampion interview series continues with Assembly Republican Leader Marie Waldron.
+Our #BehavioralHealthChampion interview series continues with former Assembly Republican Leader Marie Waldron.
 Asm.
 Waldron echoed the sentiments we heard from Sen. Pat Bates — also a Republican — that behavioral health is a bipartisan issue in California.

 “I’ve been seven years in the legislature and we’re still talking about the same things and the access to care and lack of providers and the training and the certifications for new workforce for mental health.
 It’s ongoing and at some point we have to make the tough decisions and get working on it.“